Seattle Culinary Tour for WomenType: Women-only

-This morning you’ll have the option of joining Beth for a yoga class!
-After a few days of wonderful meals, isn’t this what we all need?
+This morning you’ll have the option of joining Beth for a walk around the city or sleeping in a bit and grabbing breakfast on your own.
+After a few days of wonderful meals, a long walk downtown might be just what you need!

 In the afternoon, we’ll head over to Woodinville, Seattle’s wine country, where we’ll taste Washington wines and learn about the varietals for which Washington State is famous.